 A common practice for saving on meat and protein is to buy cheap meat when it’s on sale at the supermarket and stock up.
-While I am normally in favor of stockpiling when a good sale hits, I do not use this method for my animal products.
+While I am normally in favor of stockpiling when a good sale hits, I do not like to use this method for my animal products unless I have to.
 Meat is one area where I don’t want to skimp.
 In fact, meat and dairy are the highest priority for me to purchase the highest quality that I can possibly find.
 For me that means purchasing meat from healthy animals raised on pasture and fed a healthy natural diet of grass and possible occassional supplemental grains without resorting to a cheap diet of GMO corn and soy.
 Animal products grown this way are going to cost more because it takes longer for them to grow and develop.
 It’s the opposite of fast food.
 True slow food and oh so good.
 We aren’t pumping out mass production and possibly sacrificing the health of the animal.
 We are honoring the animal, allowing them to soak up as much sun and fresh air as possible, which raises vitamin D content, CLA and essential fatty acids.
 Animals not allowed to graze on pasture, do not contain these great benefits.

 To cut down costs of pasture raised animal products, I purchase them in bulk for a deep discounted price from a local farmer.
 It’s pretty sweet when you can get steaks and roasts for the same price as ground beef per pound.
 Even still with that great savings, I for one, can not afford to eat pasture raised meat at every single meal, nor do I believe it is necessary for a healthy diet.
 To still get quality meat in our diets without busting my budget, I often use the “ration and stretch” method for including meat in our meals.
 Here’s how it works:

 How to stretch meat and protein to save money